 - Startup apps: It shows the list of apps that run in the System startup.
 You can disable them, enable them, see their impact, their publisher, etc.

-- Users: The users’ tab in the new Task manager shows the list of user accounts available on the computer.
-You can see their usage of CPU, RAM, and Memory.
+- Users: The users’ tab in the new Task Manager shows the list of user accounts available on the computer.
+You can see their CPU, RAM, and memory usage.
 You can disconnect them or manage user accounts from that tab.

 - Services: The Services tab contains the list of all the services available on your computer.
-You can start them, stop them, or customize them from the Task manager or open the Services window.
+You can start, stop, or customize them from the Task Manager or the Services window.

 2] Run Task or End Task